 Whether you want your salespeople working off of a script or not, providing some sort of call script, call plan, or call outline can greatly improve the results of your salespeople.

 Your team of salespeople will often include reps with different personalities and levels of experience.
-Some of the members of the sales team may want more clarity with what to do and say when making a cold call and providing cold call scripts will help these individuals.
+Some of the members of the sales team may want more clarity about what to do and say when making a cold call and providing cold call scripts will help these individuals.

 One of the most important components of a is to provide lists of the key questions that should be asked.
-The best salesperson is the one that asks the best questions and most sales organizations do not provide enough clarity around what questions the salesperson should be asking when talking with prospects.
+The best salesperson is the one that asks the best questions and most sales organizations do not provide enough clarity about what questions the salesperson should be asking when talking with prospects.

 For each product or service that you sell, you could develop an optimum list of probing and qualifying questions.

 Buyer persona profiles

-The different buyers that you sell will have different needs, pains, and interests.
+The different buyers that you sell to will have different needs, pains, and interests.
 Being able to get your salespeople more aware of the different buyer personas that they will encounter will help them to operate at a higher level.

-When building your sales playbook, you can provide details around the different buyer personas that will be targeted.
+When building your sales playbook, you can provide details about the different buyer personas that will be targeted.
 Buyer persona details can include their unique pain points, needs, and interests and this can greatly improve a salesperson’s ability to speak the prospect’s language.

-One of most important elements to your playbook for sales is to outline responses to the objections that can be anticipated.
+One of the most important elements of your playbook for sales is to outline responses to the objections that can be anticipated.

 Your salespeople are going to face the same objections again and again.
 If you provided tools that increase the clarity for how to get around and resolve sales objections, you will immediately improve sales performance and results.